top of page

 ZIMBABWE

 Zimbabwe offers some of the finest and most exciting Big Game Hunting available with some of the most renowned and vast areas in all of Africa.
-These areas include The Zambezi Valley, The Save Valley Conservancy, The Kazumo Forests and The Chiredzi River Conservancy, to mention a few, all of which we have hunting rights to.
+These areas include The Zambezi Valley, The Save Valley Conservancy, Lake Kariba and The Chiredzi River Conservancy, to mention a few, all of which we have hunting rights to.
 These areas are all very unique and are available to hunt at competitive prices.

 The Zambezi Valley offers some of the best hunting in Africa.
-Most of our areas are within an hours drive from the mighty Victoria Falls, boasting many miles of Zambezi River frontage with tens of thousands of hectares of hunting grounds teeming with Big Game species Including Elephant, Buffalo, Lion, Leopard, Spotted Hyena and Hippo.
-There is also an abundance of unique Plains Game species including World-Class quality Sable, Roan, Livingstone's Eland, Kudu, Burchell's Zebra, Impala and Sharpe's Grysbok.
-This areas consist of typical African woodland with a combination of open grassland as well as moderate to dense bush cover.
+Our large concessions span throughout the Zambezi Valley, from the western boundary of Zimbabwe, close to the famous Victoria Falls, through to the very eastern boundary bordering Mozambique and include renowned areas such as Dande, Deka, Matetsi and Lake Kariba.
+Big Game species Including Elephant, Buffalo, Lion, Leopard, Spotted Hyena, Hippo and Crocodile.
+There is also an abundance of unique Plains Game species including World-Class quality Sable, Roan, Livingstone's Eland, Kudu, Waterbuck, Burchell's Zebra, Impala and Sharpe's Grysbok.
+These areas consist of typical African woodland with a combination of open grassland as well as moderate to dense bush cover.

 BOTSWANA